JuliaQUBO/ToQUBO.jl/docs/src/booklet/7-solvers.md

 ## Random Sampling
 This sampler is implemented for test purposes and simply assigns 0 or 1 to each variable according to a given probability bias ``0 \le p \le 1``, which defaults to ``p = 0.5``.
-After running the `using Anneal` command, `RandomSampler.Optimizer` will be available.
+After running the `using QUBODrivers` command, `RandomSampler.Optimizer` will be available.

 ## Exact Solver (Exhaustive Enumeration)
 Also made to be used in tests, the `ExactSolver.Optimizer` interface runs through all possible state configurations, which implies in an exponential time complexity on the number of variables.